My Only Wish (This Year)

 "My Only Wish (This Year)" is a teen pop Christmas song by American singer Britney Spears.
 It was written and produced by Brian Kierulf and Josh Schwartz.
 It was included on the Christmas compilation album Platinum Christmas (2000).
 In the song, Spears asks Santa Claus to find her a lover during the holidays.

 On November 6, 2020, the song was re-released as a promotional single on streaming platforms, twenty years after the album's release.
 On October 26, 2023, two versions were released for the song: a "Sped + Slowed" version as well as an "Instrumental + Karaoke" version.
+A lyric video of the song was released on November 24, 2025 on Spears' page on YouTube.

 "My Only Wish (This Year)" received mixed reviews from contemporary music critics.
 However, in later re-evaluations reviewers have often considered the song a modern holiday classic.
 "My Only Wish (This Year)" has charted in various countries worldwide and on Billboards Holiday charts.

 Background and composition

 On October 13, 2000, Forbes reported that Spears had plans to record a song called "My Only Wish (This Year)" for a Christmas album titled Platinum Christmas.
 The song was included on the album, which was released on November 14, 2000.

 "My Only Wish (This Year)" was written and produced by Brian Kierulf and Josh Schwartz.
 It is a teen pop song in the key of C major (it eventually modulates to D major) over a vocal range spanning from G_{3} to A_{5}.
 It runs in a fast shuffle rhythm, a rhythm pattern used mainly in jazz-influenced music.
 In the song, Spears laments her loneliness during the holidays and asks Santa Claus to bring her a lover, in lines such as "He's all I want, just for me/Underneath my Christmas tree".
 Since its release, the song has been included in more than eight Christmas music compilations, including Now That's What I Call Christmas!
 (2001), Super Christmas Hits (2006) and Christmas Top 100 (2009).